Performance Tuning FME: FME Updates and Improvements

 Automatic Upgrades

 Upgrading to the newest major or minor release may improve performance.
-To learn more about the various performance improvements for each version of FME, see the Change Log associated with each download.
+To learn more about the various performance improvements for each version of FME, see the Change Log associated with each download and the Product Updates Community page.

 Premeditated Upgrades